 Any place of Christian worship within Wiltshire, including Swindon, can apply for a grant.
 Any application from churches or chapels outside Wiltshire will be rejected.

 Does my place of worship have to be a subscriber to the Trust?

 No, but the Trustees ask if applicants have supported ‘Ride & Stride.’
 Conditions are attached when grants are awarded requiring beneficiaries to display a poster and continue to support the work of the Trust.
 Individual memberships of the Friends of Wiltshire Churches are also encouraged.

 The Trustees meet twice a year in June and November to consider applications for grants.

 You must submit your application form before the latest deadline for submission (17th April for the June meeting and 17th September for the November meeting).
 Any late applications will be held for the next meeting.

 When the completed application form is received you will receive an acknowledgement.
 A copy of the application will be sent to the appropriate Denomination or Deanery Representative.
 They will contact you to arrange a visit so that they can assess your church project and formally report to the next meeting of Trustees.
 In the meeting, Trustees will consider all eligible applications for a WHCT grant.
 Any applicant churches or chapels that stand out for their contribution to advancing the Christian religion may also be considered for a grant from the Hartham Church Charitable Trust Fund (HCCT Fund).

 In order for visits to be arranged, made and reports prepared, applicants should plan to submit their completed application form well before, and at the very latest by 17th April for the June meeting and 17th September for the November meeting.

 When will I know the decision taken at the meeting?

-Usually applicants receive the decision within two days of the meeting, followed by a confirmatory letter.
+Usually applicants receive the decision within one day of the meeting, followed by a confirmatory letter.